 The County is subject to legal proceedings related to the activities and operations of the Causeway, which occur in the normal course of operations.
 In the opinion of the County's legal counsel, the ultimate resolution to each of these legal proceedings is not likely to have a material, adverse impact on the financial position of the Causeway.

 Construction

 The County intends to use the Causeway's net operating revenues and cash flows to fund contractual commitments related to the Causeway in future periods.

-The following are the County's contractual commitments for Causeway projects as of September 30, 2016:
+The Causeway had no contractual commitments as of September 30, 2017